onap/vnfrqts-requirements/docs/Chapter5.rst

 Property: flavor
 ~~~~~~~~~~~~~~~~

-Flavor is an OpenECOMP Orchestration Constant parameter.
+Flavor is an ONAP Orchestration Constant parameter.
 The flavors
 must be referenced by the Network Cloud Service Provider (NCSP) flavor
 name, with the parameter enumerated in the Heat environment file.